temet.util

 sigmaDMToWindVel(dm_veldisp)

-Convert a code (3D) velocity dispersion, i.e. the ‘SubfindVelDisp’, into the wind launch velocity of the model [km/s].
+Convert a code (3D) velocity dispersion (i.e. SubfindVelDisp), into the wind launch velocity [km/s].

 codeSfrZSigmaDMToWindMassLoading(sfr_msunyr, metal_code, dm_veldisp)

-Convert a gas cell SFR [Msun/yr], metallicity [code], and 3D vel disp [km/s] into the mass loading factor of the wind model [dimensionless linear].
+Convert a gas cell SFR [Msun/yr], metallicity [code], and 3D vel disp [km/s] into the wind mass loading.

 densToSH03TwoPhase(dens_in, sfr)